GeZhouyang/GeZhouyang.github.io/_pages/about.md

 Welcome to my website!
 Here, you will find brief information about me and my research.
-I am strongly interested in the application of fluid mechanics and scientific computing in biophysical problems.
+I am strongly interested in the application of fluid mechanics and scientific computing in soft matter physics.
 Feel free to contact me for questions or collaborations.

 ## Profile